Buying a New RV in Five Steps

 When buying a new RV in five steps, start by discussing the basic issue with your proposed fellow travellers and work out what your RV needs are in general terms.
 Where, when and how often?
 Large or small, a weekender or an extensive tourer, easy to set up for short stays or long stays in one place?
 The number of beds, the facilities you cannot do without and whether additional transport or sports equipment (boats, kayaks, surfboards, fishing rods?) are needed at your destination.

 Do not seek a large kitchen, most travellers find cooking and eating habits change.
 Many move to doing most cooking on a portable stove outside.
 Furthermore, that rarely used large kitchen results in less space elsewhere.

-Most caravans have a very limited (legal) ability to carry more than basic requirements – this is particularly so when water tanks are filled.
+Most travel trailers have a very limited (legal) ability to carry more than basic requirements – this is particularly so when water tanks are filled.
 Most single axles have a mere 250 kg.
 The water maybe 80-100 kg of that.
-Twin axle caravans typically have 350 kg, less water.
+Twin axle travel trailers typically have 350 kg, less water.
 (Water weighs 1 kg/litre).

 Buying a new RV in five steps – step three